TBD54566975/technical-proposals/tp025/README.md

         DWN2-->>DWN1: Message of CID2
     ```

-1. It is apparent that currently snapshot scoping turns out to be quite "tailor-made" towards permission and protocol, so maybe it is really not practical to have a pure general purpose snapshot feature beyond the first 2 levels of scoping hierarchy.

-1. The currently proposed structure falls short if there is a need to snapshot a specific protocol context (it's likely there are additional unsupported scenarios).
-We could introduce support for it under the "protocol" subtree, but that would violate the current design goal of "strictly one leaf-code scope per message".
+   Consider an an extension to the scenario above, if message of `CID2` is removed after `Snapshot2` is taken and before sync of `Snapshot2`, DWN would not be able to fetch message of `CID2` even if it tries.

+1. Would not make sense to allow scope to use mutable properties.

+1. The the support for both "protocolPath" abd "contextId" in scope structure adds extra complexity.

-1. The CID inclusion list construction needs the leaf-node scope of every message referenced in a snapshot by CID, while we can obtain this info by fetching the actual message for each CID, this approach is highly inefficient.
+1. The CID retention list construction needs the leaf-node scope of every message referenced in a snapshot by CID, while we can obtain this info by fetching the actual message for each CID, this approach is highly inefficient.
 We could require scope to be included for each CID in the snapshot for an instance lookup, but can we blindly trust the value given to us?
 This requires further thinking.

 1. The deletion of messages does not take into account of their corresponding Record, this means an semantically valid but logically invalid list of CIDs can render the DWN in a corrupt state (e.g. containing only pruned initial `RecordsWrite` without subsequent `RecordsWrite` or `RecordsDelete`).